selfissued/federation-extended-listing/openid-federation-extended-listing-1_0.md

 [[ To be removed from the final specification ]]

+-02

+* TBD

 -01

 * Corrected section hierarchy for Extended Subordinate Listing Response subsection.
 * Made OpenID Federation reference normative.
 * Renamed the claim name `entity_statement` to `subordinate_statement` in the response.
-* `entity_statement` is not mandatory in the response if not explictly requested
+* `entity_statement` is not mandatory in the response if not explictly requested.
-* Terminology alignments
+* Terminology alignments.
 * Added Acknowledgements.

 -00